 Now, I’m taking things one step at a time and learning that it’s okay to say I can’t do something, that I’m not capable of doing everything I want, it’s just impossible.
 I’m only one woman and I have to choose what’s important to me to get done and what isn’t.
 Now I’m in the process of earning my GED diploma, and as soon as that’s done, new perspectives will arise and I’ll get back on track!

-Right now, working and making money are important to me.
-Oldest daughter needs to complete her GED, the family costs money too, which means 2016 is going to be a very expensive year.
+Right now, working and making money is important to me.
+Oldest daughter needs to complete her GED, the family costs money too, which means this is going to be a very expensive year.
 Raising teenagers is a very expensive endeavor…

 I’ll continue to blog and seek out and be a freelance blogger and do web copywriting until I can get established.
 But I’ve determined that I am no good without employment.
 This has led me to think a lot about what a job and a career mean to the definition of who you are.
 I don’t think that your work defines you.